vexy/flask-auth-template/README.md

 Be sure **not to forget** to encode/decode token generation at your own strategy.
 Follow code comments for exact place where you could modify or customise this behaviour.

 ### No database !
 DB layer has been **intentionally omitted** to allow space for your own implementation.
-In present form, the code handles all tokens **in memory**, making the tokens  available only while the server is running.
-All tokens will disappear after the server shuts down.
+In present form, the code handles all tokens **in memory**, making the data available only while the server is running.
+All registration data (as well as tokens) will disappear after the server shut down.
 For more convenient mechanism, store your `tokens` in some form of persistent storage, or reuse them in different way.

+### Different authentication strategies
+Presented here is basic HTTP AUTHENTICATION through Authentication field.
+Note there are **way secure** authentication mechanisms, such as `OAuth`.

 ### Installation
 Before you begin: